Creating Music Visuals: How to Enhance Music Performances

 Some live performance references

 If you’re a fan of electronic music, you’ve probably already noticed that more and more artists and festivals are now focusing on stage decoration.
 It usually consists of fixed set elements, sometimes mixed with video projection and LED screens.
+Custom or stock backgrounds are often integrated to enhance the visual appeal and branding of live performances.
 Events like Tomorrowland or Dour Festival are very good examples.
 As for the artists, we can mention, amongst the most famous, names like Amon Tobin, Aphex Twin or Eric Prydz.
 They were pioneers in the use of music responsive visuals on a large scale stage.

 However, the implementation of such installations requires long design times and the collaboration of a dedicated creative team.
 Indeed, the high resolution of the images to be manipulated and their ability to react to the music are complex problems to solve.
 To guarantee a perfect synchronization between sound and images during a live performance, latency times must be as short as possible.
 In addition, it is often necessary to use several networked computers and to synchronize them with each other.
 In addition to creative skills, there is a real technical expertise.
+All these elements contribute to the overall production value and professional polish of the show.
 All the processes to be mastered can be grouped under the term of VJ technologies and can be broken down into techniques such as computer graphics, computer programming, audio and video signal processing, live recording…

 Focus points for live visual effects: FPS and latency.